Do you want to be left groaning “I WISH someone had warned me about that!” after your beach wedding has come and gone?

 2. Avoid using an arch that has beams across the top.
 Why they even make them this way is beyond me!
 All this serves to do is create vivid zebra stripes across anyone standing beneath, and photoshop will not be fixing that.

-Are you the shy type, or do you have a vision for your wedding ceremony that does NOT include an audience of strangers in bikinis and banana hammocks?
+Do you picture an intimate beach wedding, or do you have a vision of getting married on the beach that does NOT include an audience of strangers in bikinis and banana hammocks?
 If so, you may need to do a little wedding venue research on how to assure yourselves some privacy.

-Top Riviera Maya Wedding Planners, Yazmin De La Mora and Natalia Schweitzer both agree, lighting is one area that beach brides never think about, but is crucial for a beach wedding reception and for great photos.
-Natalia says that “Lighting can be expensive.
-Most brides do not budget for this, and then end up going over budget.”
-(For more helpful tips from Natalia, click here)
+Top Riviera Maya wedding planners agree, lighting is one area that beach brides never think about, but is crucial for a beach wedding reception and for great photos.

-Do your detective work, and make sure that you know everything there is to know about permits and fees if you plan a beach wedding.
-Here in the Riviera Maya, if you are getting married at an all-inclusive resort, there is a good chance that you will be looking at an outside vendor fee to use your preferred photographer, florist, DJ…you name it!
-For more information and helpful advice on this, visit our article about Resort Vendor Fees.
+Do your detective work, and make sure that you ask up front about permits and fees if you want a beach wedding.
+Here in the Riviera Maya, if you are getting married at an all-inclusive resort, you will be paying an outside vendor fee to use your preferred photographer, florist, DJ…you name it!
+For more information and helpful advice on this, read our article about Outside Vendor Fees.

-And if you are looking for a professional wedding photographer here in the beautiful Riviera Maya, Mexico, contact us today!
-We are Fun in the Sun Weddings, your number #1 choice for wedding photography in the Riviera Maya.
+And if you are looking for the best Playa del Carmen wedding photographer for your beach wedding in the beautiful Riviera Maya, Mexico, contact us today!
+We are Fun in the Sun Weddings, for the best Riviera Maya wedding photography.